xieyuheng/inner/notes/00039-revised-theory-of-knowledge.md

 ---

-An update to [00006-peirce-s-pragmatic-theory-about-knowledge.md](00006-peirce-s-pragmatic-theory-about-knowledge.md), after I learn Judea's work about causation.
+An update to [00006-peirce-s-pragmatic-theory-about-knowledge.md](00006-peirce-s-pragmatic-theory-about-knowledge.md), after I learned Judea's work about causation.

 # Introduction